Peugeot 304

 The Peugeot 304 is a small family car manufactured and marketed by the French manufacturer Peugeot from 1969 to 1980.

 The 304 was introduced to the public at the Paris Motor Show in September 1969.
+It made extensive use of Peugeot 204 body and mechanical parts.
 Production of the saloon/sedan on the Sochaux assembly lines was discontinued during the summer of 1979, while the "Break" (estate / station wagon) was manufactured until the spring of 1980.
 The 304 fit into the 7CV tax category, one step above its little sister the 204 (6CV) and significantly below the 9CV 404.

-The 304 was a success for Peugeot and was noted for its Pininfarina styled exterior; It was marketed until 1980 and was replaced by the Peugeot 305, which was launched in 1977, still based on the Peugeot 204 with which it shared many components.
+The 304 was a success for Peugeot and was noted for its Pininfarina styled exterior; It was marketed until 1980 and was replaced by the Peugeot 305, which was launched in 1977, still based on the Peugeot 204.
 The chassis lasted for approximately 24 years when derivative models (the 204 and 305) are included.

 History

 Peugeot conceived the 304, noting a gap in the midsize car market in France, Italy and the rest of Western Europe, and used the smaller 204's midsection, to minimize development costs and maximize return.
 The 304's main competitors on its home market came from Renault and Simca, with Citroën noticeably absent from this sector at the launch.
 At introduction, only a single model was available: a four-door sedan (berline) with Super-Luxe equipment.

 The 304 was also built in a version meeting federal standards for sale in the United States.
 The 304 did not sell particularly well in North America, though, and the federal version was only produced between June 1970 and July 1972.
 Introduced in the latter half of 1970 as a 1971 model year car, the station wagon arrived during calendar year 1971 (production beginning in November 1970).
 1,407 were sold during calendar year 1970, 2,153 cars during 1971, with a final 709 cars delivered during 1972 (4,269 sold in total).